Agentic Memory and Streaming in LangGraph

 Query 3: Complex Multiplications

-For more complex multiplications, the agent elects to route back to the calculator tool:
+For harder multiplications, the agent routes back to the calculator tool:

 PYTHON